TronFortyTwo/sturmreader/README.md

 Building
 --------
-To build for the systen you are working on, do
+To build for the system you are working on, do
 ```
 $ mkdir <build directory>
 $ cd <build directory>